 What you should know for Munich bike tours as a beginner

 As a non-cyclist, I have Elke Homburg's Munich bike tours in her travel blog Biscuits and suitcases discovered.
 Some of their tours cannot only be done by bike.
 They are also good for a day trip by car.
 Nevertheless, their bike tours are interesting for one or the other of you.
-Since I'm never in Munich and the surrounding area was cycling, I asked her for an interview.
+Since I'm never in Munich and the surrounding area by bike, I asked her for an interview.
 Elke describes herself as a pleasure cyclist and gives recommendations for cycle routes in and around the Bavarian capital in her blog.
-Here are their tips:

 This is what pleasure cyclist Elke Homburg says about Munich bike tours